 Alliance building can be a powerful tool to advance the cause of social justice.
 But the challenge for many funders is that these alliances between non-profit partners don’t necessarily fall within traditional funding categories.
-To help guide funders PIP has compiled a checklist for alliance building to explain what the process entails.
+To help guide funders Public Interest Projects has compiled a checklist for alliance building to explain what the process entails.

 For Donors Who Can Fund Alliance Building: